This easy carne asada recipe will make the best homemade carne asada you’ve ever eaten. Recipe includes oven, stovetop and grill instructions.

 While some carne asada is prepared with just a spice rub, this recipe uses a citrus-based marinade.
 The acids help break down the muscle fibers and tenderize the meat, and it penetrates really well, so the meat picks up a ton of flavor.

 How long to marinate carne asada?
-If you’re in a hurry, you can get away with just a few hours, but you’ll get the best results with a longer marinade.
+If you’re in a hurry, you can get away with just a few hours, but you’ll get the best results with a 24-hour marinade.
 If you can, start marinating your beef the night before.
 You won’t be sorry.

 Pro tip: I know marinades with more than a couple of ingredients are a pain to make, but this one’s worth it, I promise!
 Line up your ingredients before hand, in the order they’re written in the recipe, and if you use a liquid measuring cup like the one in the photo above, you don’t actually have to get any other measuring cups dirty.
 Plus most of the spices call for 1 teaspoon so things will move quickly.